jwuphysics/sparse-feature-networks/README.md

 ## Usage

 1. Prepare your data:
-   - Place SDSS galaxy images in `data/images-sdss/`
+   - Construct `galaxies.csv` with the required columns (`objID`, `oh_p50` for metallicity, or line flux measurements for BPT analysis).
+We used CASJobs to download galaxies using [this query](https://github.com/cherryquinnlg/agn-convnets/blob/main/data/AGN_K03.sql), and then enforced a signal-to-noise ratio (SNR) cut of 3 for all spectral lines.
-   - Ensure `galaxies.csv` contains required columns (objID, oh_p50 for metallicity, or line flux measurements for BPT analysis)
+   - Download SDSS galaxy images into `data/images-sdss/`.
+We used the DESI Legacy Viewer to download via the RESTful interface, e.g. `http://legacysurvey.org/viewer/cutout.jpg?ra={ra}&dec={dec}&pixscale=0.262&layer=sdss&size=160`.

 2. Run experiments:
    - Modify and run the main `python main.py`